-A theme running through a lot of these videos – and a good place to look if you haven’t seen it yet is the one about System 1 and System 2 – is that many businesses are set up on the assumption that customers are basically rational.
+A theme running through a lot of these videos – and a good place to start is the one about System 1 and System 2 – is that many businesses are set up on the assumption that customers are basically rational.
 That they will buy up the pros and cons of different sites, different products, different offerings, and choose the one that gives them the most of what they want for the lowest price.

-So, this was a special offer discount stall and the Lindt chocolates cost 15p (when they’re normally about 50p), and they Hershey’s ones cost just 1p.
+So, this was a special offer discount stall and the Lindt chocolates cost 15p (when they’re normally about 50p), and the Hershey’s ones cost just 1p.
 Most people bought the Lindt ones, because they were getting a really big discount on some really nice chocolates – in fact, 74% of people bought the Lindt ones.

 This is why they call it “The Power of Free”.
 If people were rational, offering something at 1p would be almost the same as offering it for free.
 But they’re not rational, so it’s totally different.
 The word “Free” is like magic: people will give up the much better deal to get the thing that is FREE.

 So, think about how you can harness this power of free for your own site.
 For example, offering free shipping or a free gift is usually going to be more enticing than offering a discount on the main item, even if – in purely rational terms – the overall discount is less.